Queensland University of Technology Brisbane Australia Skip bannerSkip to content A university for the real world - Manual of Policies and Procedures

 Top

-6.4.3 Taking of leave
+6.4.5 Taking of accrued long service leave

-A professional staff member must apply for long service leave at least three (3) months prior to the date the leave is to begin unless otherwise agreed by the supervisor.
+For long service leave in excess of one week a professional staff member must apply at least three months prior to the date the leave is to begin unless otherwise agreed by the authorising officer.

-Academic staff are entitled to take long service leave at a time of their choosing, providing they provide the head of school with at least six (6) months notice prior to the date the leave is to begin.
-Less than six (6) months notice may be given by mutual agreement between the staff member and the head of school.
+Academic staff are entitled to take long service leave at a time of their choosing.
+Academic staff must apply for long service leave at least six months prior to the date the leave is to begin unless otherwise agreed by the authorising officer.

 Top